devwinston/news-scraper/README.md

 Web scraping static sites with Cheerio and Axios.
 The application scrapes articles from news websites and generates article summaries with OpenAI.
-Node and Express used to expose API for server-side scraping and generated summaries.
+Node and Express used to expose API for server-side scraping and generating summaries.

 To run locally,